cj1128/handmade-hero/README.md

 - Take player area into account when calculating MinTileX, MaxTileX, MinTileY and MaxTileY
 - Modify speed when player hits the wall
 - Use a loop to move player

+### Day 51: Separating Entities by Update Frequency

+- Divide entities into high, low and dormant sections
+- Casey did part of the new implementation
+- No code today.
+I will wait till the new implementation is finished